Skip to content ↓

 If the SENDCo refers your child to an outside agency for further support or assessment you will be asked to give your permission.
 This will help the school and you to understand your child’s particular needs better and for us to be able to support them better in school.
 The specialist professional will work with your child to understand their needs and make recommendations as to the ways your child is given support.

-1. Specified Individual support
+d.
+Specified individual support

 This type of support is available for children whose learning needs are significant and complex.
 This is usually provided via an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by professionals as needing a particularly high level of support and provision.